Jared-Chan/risc-v-cpu/doc/technical_specification.md

 ### Control and Status Registers (CSRs)

 Control and Status Registers (CSRs) are 32b wide registers for special purposes.
-The access to CSRs are defined in line with the "Zicsr" extension.
+The access to CSRs are defined in line with the "Zicsr" extension and privileged ISA.

 <table>
   <thead>